Married at First Sight (American TV series): Season 1

-The first season took place in New York City and northern New Jersey.
-This season premiered July 8, 2014.
+The first season took place in New York City and northern New Jersey, and premiered July 8, 2014.
 The couples were:

 In March 2019, Courtney and Jason divorced after five years of marriage.
 Since their divorce, Courtney and Jason have both moved on.
 Jason married actress Roxanne Pallett in January 2020.
 In June 2021, they announced they were expecting their first child together.
 Courtney married Sherm, an accountant, in October 2020.
 In April 2021, they announced they were expecting their first child together.
-In October 2021, Courtney gave birth to her and Sherm's first child, a baby boy.
+In October 2021, Cortney gave birth to her and Sherm's first child, a baby boy.
+In February 2023, they announced they were expecting their second child together.

-Jamie and Doug are now a family of four.
+Jamie and Doug are now a family of six.
 The couple lost their first son, Jonathan Edward, at 17 weeks gestation in July 2016, before going on to have daughter Henley Grace in August 2017.
 They have spoken about subsequent struggles to conceive, experiencing a chemical pregnancy in 2018 and a miscarriage at 10 weeks along in 2019.
 Their son, Hendrix Douglas, was born in May 2020.
+In February 2024, they announced that they were expecting their third child (which later turned out to be twins).
+Their twin boys were born in September 2024.

 Season 2

-The second season, just like the first, took place in New York City and Northern New Jersey.
-This season premiered March 17, 2015.
+The second season, like the first, took place in New York City and Northern New Jersey, and premiered on March 17, 2015.
 The couples were:

 Concluding Jaclyn's and Ryan's marriage, Jaclyn entered into another relationship in 2018 and announced she was expecting a child in 2019.
 She had a daughter in November 2019.
 As of 2021, Ryan is still single.

 Davina is now married with a son named Hudson.
 As of 2021, Sean is married with a daughter.

 Jessica Castro and Ryan DeNino had a contentious relationship, with Ryan threatening to harm Jessica on multiple occasions.
 Jessica filed a restraining order against him in June 2015.
 As of 2021, Jessica Castro is in a relationship and has a son with him.
 As of 2021, Ryan's status is unknown.